YScheung/DeepFake-Detection/README.md

 ## Experimental Process:

 ### Data collection and preprcoessing:
-1) Obtain frame images from youtube videos
+1) Extract frames from youtube videos
 2) Crop face photos from images obtained with the help of the [MTCNN module] (https://github.com/ipazc/mtcnn)
 3) Crop eyes and lower face of people in face photos